hogum/qstioner/README.md

 Questioner is a site that facilitates interactive crowd-sourcing of questions for a meet-up.
 Questioner helps the meetup organizer prioritize questions to be answered.
 Other users can vote on asked questions and they bubble at the top or bottom log.

 ## USER INTERFACE
+- Note: The hosted testing interface can be accessed from [it's github-pages link](https://hogum.github.io/qstioner/UI)

 ### Set Up
 - Create a new directory locally and open a terminal window from that folder
 - Clone the repository